abpa123/newrobot/README.md

 ### All other Code

 The driver and autonomous code is the main code that will be edited, however there are instructions in the code for what can and cannot be edited in other sections.
-They are there in the comments (Things that look like this: `#`).
+It should be clearly marked in the comments (Things that look like this: `#`).
 Test the robot functionality if you make any changes to important VEX code.

+## Documentation

+While the visual studio code extension does not have much documentation or support, it is actually the same as the vexcode v5 app.
+The code is the same thing and vexcode v5 has documentation built in.
+In the app, or the web version, simply click the "?" to figure out what a command does and all the paramaters it uses.
+The vexcode v5 app commands are the same as the vscode extension commands.